digideskio/Bookshelf/README.md

 # Bookshelf
-Links to various books published on GitHub and elsewhere online.
+Links to various web development books published on GitHub and elsewhere online.